-f.
-Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-The Planning Board has reviewed and adopts the memorandum dated March 18, 2024 (Guzman to Lockhart).
-DPIE offered several comments to be addressed at the time of permitting.
+- f.
+Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-In a memorandum dated March 18, 2024 (Guzman to Lockhart), incorporated herein by reference, DPIE offered several comments to be addressed at the time of permitting. - g.
+Prince George's County Health Department-At the time of the writing of this technical staffreport, the Health Department did not comment on the subject SDP. - h.
+Prince George's County Department of Parks and Recreation (DPR)-In a memorandum dated April 5, 2024 (Thompson to Lockhart), DPR staff provided an analysis of previous conditions and noted that any DPR-related impacts and conditions will be reviewed with subsequent development applications.

-- g.
-Prince George's County Health Department-The Health Department did not comment on the subject SDP. - h.
-Prince George's County Department of Parks and Recreation (DPR) The Planning Board has reviewed and adopts the memorandum dated April 5, 2024 (Thompson to Lockhart).
-DPR provided an analysis of previous conditions and noted that any DPR-related impacts and conditions will be reviewed with subsequent development applications. - i.
-Special Projects-The Planning Board has reviewed and adopts the memorandum dated February 23, 2024 (Walker to Lockhart).
-The Special Projects Section noted that, pursuant to adopted tests and standards, public safety facilities (fire) and water and sewer service are adequate to serve the approved development.
-There are no police, fire and emergency medical service facilities, public schools, parks, or libraries planned on the subject property.
+- i.
+Special Projects-In a memorandum dated February 23, 2024 (Walker to Lockhart), the Special Projects Section noted that, pursuant to adopted tests and standards, public safety facilities (fire) and water and sewer service are adequate to serve the proposed development.
+There are no police, fire and emergency medical service facilities, public schools, parks, or libraries proposed on the subject property.
 The staging of development will not be an unreasonable burden on available public facilities.
 Another public facilities review will be conducted at the time of PPS. - 14.
-Planning Board: The Planning Board held a public hearing on this application on June 6, 2024.
-At the hearing, and in rendering its decision, the Board considered all written and oral testimony, along with all exhibits submitted according to the Planning Board's procedures.
+Community Feedback: At the time of the writing of this technical staff report, the Prince George's County Planning Department did not receive any written correspondence from the community on this subject application.